-Date of individual variation Total (\$m) Explanation 2014 31.9 Transfer from MoD to NZDF 2013 October Baseline Update.
+Date of individual variation Total (\$m) Explanation 2014 31.9 Transfer from MoD to NZDF per 2013 October Baseline Update.
+This was to fund the introduction into service components of the project that were part of the overall project budget.
+The transfer avoided continual cost recoveries between NZDF and MoD for these purposes.

-Original forecast at Contract Signing 30 June 2014 forecast / achieved Variation in Acquisition phase (months) Acceptance Date First platform Delivery to New Zealand January 2015 January 2015 0 months Last platform Delivery to New Zealand August 2015 August 2015 0 months
+Original forecast at Contract Signing 30 June 2015 forecast / achieved Variation in Acquisition phase (months) Acceptance Date First platform Delivery to New Zealand January 2015 January 2015 achieved 0 months Last platform Delivery to New Zealand August 2015 August 2015 forecast -N/A